 They maintain balance through opposite and equal qualities; for instance, Jupiter or Brihaspati is an auspicious planet and on the other hand, Saturn or Sanaiscara is considered inauspicious.
 Mars or Anagarka prevents rainfall on the Earth and Venus or Shukra bestows rainfall.

 They are under the control of Goddess Durga and are therefore called Deviloka.
 Below the Earth, there lies Atala, Vitala, Sutala, Talatala, Mahatala, Rasatala, and Patala.
-They are at a much further distance from the sun’s rays and hence, deprived of the light which is symbolic of the spiritual knowledge.
+They are at a much further distance from the sun’s rays and hence, deprived of the light which is symbolic of spiritual knowledge.

-They are inhabited by people of great demonic powers, serpents, and immortals- which refer to a negative conception.
+These are inhabited by people of great demonic powers, serpents, and immortals- which refer to a negative conception.
 They do not enjoy spiritual growth because of their distance from God- the effulgent, life-giving sun.
 They are therefore called Bila-svarga.
-This realm is all about the intoxications, and material wealth.
+This realm is all about intoxications, and material wealth.
 In the above-mentioned structure, our solar system lies in the middle of higher planets or Deviloka and the lower planets.

 The purpose of this is perhaps to indicate the importance of choosing the right path according to dharma so that we can elevate ourselves spiritually and prevent our downfall towards doom.